Cynthiachelangat/groupcarproject/README.md

 ## Problem Statetment
 The local company must optimise its price based on multiple independent variables due to the intricate dynamics of the Kenyan vehicle market.
 The principal aim is to create a prediction model that can precisely approximate automobile prices by comprehending the correlation between car characteristics and pricing, so giving the enterprise a tactical edge in a cutthroat industry.

+### Objectives
+- Identify significant variables that play a role in predicting the price of a car.
+- Assess the effectiveness of these variables in describing the price of a car.

+## Dataset
+For this analysis, we utilized the [Car Price Dataset](link-to-dataset) available from kaggle.
+The dataset contains information on various car features and their corresponding prices.